department-of-veterans-affairs/va.gov-cms/READMES/content-model-centralized-content.md

 ![Example Tooltip and entity field fetch arrangement](images/fetch-field.png)
 7. Save and export your entity configuration as you would for adding any field.

+## Why didn't we use ___ ?
+  1. **Content Blocks placed with layout builder**:  Bad workflow, bad governance, bad editorial experience, GraphQL knows nothing of layout builder.
+  2. **Paragraphs library**: Not supported cleanly by workbench moderation and workbench menu access (bad workflow and governance).
+  3. **Markdown field**:  Not supported cleanly by workbench moderation and workbench menu access (bad workflow and governance).
+Not revisionable.
+  4. **Text field with default content**: Hard to update values everywhere in one shot. (bad workflow and governance bad editoral experience)  Not revisionable.

 [Table of Contents](../README.md)